affordable DIY Painting tiles that can greatly improve the look of your bath…

 For about $50, we were able to make the tub and tile surround a nice, bright, updated white by painting tiles…and compared to the THOUSANDS we could have spent on a new tub and tile (not to mention the days/weeks it would have added to this project’s timeline) $50 sounded scandalously fantastic.

-But, because this was one of the FIRST things we did in the remodel process, the bright, new shiny tub had to endure a lot of “tub-thumping” as the demolition and re-construction of the bath wore on.
-And that meant…dun dun dun….
+But, because this was one of the FIRST things we did in the remodeling process, the bright, new shiny tub had to endure a lot of “tub-thumping” as the demolition and reconstruction of the bath wore on.
+And that meant…dun dun dun…

 WHOOPS-a-daisy!
-Did I scratch that new finish as I was re-installing the baseboard moulding?
+Did I scratch that new finish as I was re-installing the baseboard molding?
 Yes, I most certainly did.

 Uh-oh…did I mark the H-E-double-hockey-sticks out of that tile as I installed the new flooring?
 You betcha!

 But, all was not lost.
-Here at this little DIY blog the Heathered Nest, a plan needed to be hatched…a cover up.
+A plan needed to be hatched…a cover-up.
 Thankfully, the good people at Rust-Oleum came to our rescue and sent me this Tub & Tile Touch Up Kit to try out!
 CONCEALER, ladies!!

 - Rustoleum Tub & Tile Touch Up Kit